feedhenry/fh-fhc/FH3.md

 A full list of tickets is available in [Assembla}(https://feedhenry.assembla.com/spaces/feedhenry-platform/tickets/5539-ngui---fhc-changes#/associations/ticket:).

-# New Commands
+# New FH3 Commands

-The following is a list of new fhc commands.
+The following is a list of new fhc commands, both NGUI & App Forms commands.

 ## fhc projects